-Our idea involves using techniques called Deuterium Metabolic Imaging (DMI) and Chemical Exchange Saturation Transfer (CEST) imaging.
-DMI is a special type of MRI scan that involves ingestion of a labeled substance called glucose (sugar).
-The MRI tracks how glucose moves and changes inside the body, providing detailed pictures of how tissues and organs are working.
-CEST imaging is very similar to a standard MRI and might give us similar information as DMI but without a need for a glucose drink.
-Our hypothesis is that brain tumor processes labelled glucose in a different way than healthy tissue.
-We may see these differences in the imaging, which may help us better characterise cancer, and better predict how well patients respond to therapy.
+Our idea involves using a technique called Hyperpolarized Carbon-13 MRI.
+Hyperpolarization is the process of increasing the MRI signal beyond normal levels.
+This technique involves injecting a substance called pyruvate, a natural body molecule, into the vein before the scan is taken.
+Our hypothesis is that brain tumor processes hyperpolarized pyruvate in a different way than healthy tissue.
+We may see these differences in the imaging, which may help us better characterize cancer, and better predict how well patients respond to therapy.

 We will take images before and after your regular radiotherapy to see if we can predict who will respond better to the treatment, and possibly sooner.
 If you're scheduled for surgery, we may also take images before your operation and compare these images to tissue samples taken during surgery, but this is optional.
 We might ask some patients to have a repeat imaging session to check the technique's reliability.
-You might be invited to join a related study called Hyperpolarised Carbon-13 MRI, which will involve separate consent.
+You might be invited to join a related study called Glucose Deuterium Metabolic Imaging (DMI), which will involve separate consent.